Eadburh of Winchester: Life

 An anonymous hagiography from the early 14th century described "Eadburh's strict disciple of psalmody" and claimed that "she expressed divine praise through the singing of hymns", and reported that wore out her body fulfilling the injunction in the Psalms to pray seven times per day.
 According to Bugyis, Eadburh was also a "highly skilled singer of chants", which had been assigned to other cantors in earlier and contemporary customaries and liturgical books published and used in other monastic communities.
 Osbert related a story during a banquet held at the Winchester community during a visit from her father in which he commanded her to sing for the crowd; she initially resisted performing for them, but agreed when he promised to give her a reward.
 The audience was "held captive by the beauty of her singing" and she successfully procured additional financial support for the community from him and a promise to complete the construction of the abbey.
 Osbert claimed that the community benefitted from the king's gift even until his own time.

 According to Bugyis, Eadburh's liturgical activities extended beyond her duties as cantor; Osbert reported that she also "held an important role in the celebration of the Eucharist" at Nunnaminster, although it is unclear exactly what activities she performed.
 Bugyis speculates that these activities could have included: preparing the hosts and ensuring that they and the wine and water were available before each Mass; bringing the elements to the altar during the offertory; assisting with the consecration and distribution of the Eucharist; and taking out the consecrated hosts during a communion service, when a priest was unavailable.
-Both Eadburgh and St. Edith of Wilton, abbess of Wilton Abbey, were praised by contemporary historian William of Malmesbury for their prayers and intercessions on behalf of their respective communities, as well as their members' "unfailing obedience" and devotion to their leaders and teachers.
+Both Eadburgh and Edith of Wilton, abbess of Wilton Abbey, were praised by contemporary historian William of Malmesbury for their prayers and intercessions on behalf of their respective communities, as well as their members' "unfailing obedience" and devotion to their leaders and teachers.

 There is little contemporary information for her life, but in a Winchester charter dated 939, she was the beneficiary of land at Droxford in Hampshire granted by her half-brother King Æthelstan.